ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 https://user-images.githubusercontent.com/2152766/134045504-28e64cbb-cf4a-4d7c-8761-e8b05275d3ee.mp4

 Notice how the nodes with physics applied got green channels?
-The reason the are green is because Ragdoll is driving them.
+The reason they are green is because Ragdoll is driving them.
 They are green rather than yellow because you can still edit them, at the same time as Ragdoll is editing them.
 Your changes will be reflected in the simulation, this is how you *control* the simulation as it is running.

 Can we get rid of that connection?
 Well..
 No?
 This is Ragdoll's connection to your controls.
 Without those.. there *is* no physics.